How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 How long is the walk at Bempton Cliffs?

 There are a couple of options for walking around Bempton Cliffs.
 The most popular walk simply follows the path down from the RSPB gift shop and café to the coastal path.
 From here you can turn either right (south) or left (north).
 The path is clearly marked and fenced along the top of the cliff so is completely safe.
 There are 6 wooden platforms from which you can spot birds nesting in the cliffs, bobbing on the ocean or flying around on the thermals.
-The closest platform (known as the Grandstand) is a 5 minute walk from the car park, while the others can take between 30 minutes to 2 hours to wander between.
+The closest platform (known as the Grandstand) is a 5-minute walk from the car park, while the others can take between 30 minutes to 2 hours to wander between.
 On our visits to Bempton Cliffs, we’ve often stayed for over 4 hours, as you want plenty of time to watch the seabirds from the platforms.

-As well as the cliff-top coastal path, RSPB Bempton Cliffs also offers a nature trail and grandstand trail, which pass through grassland and offer opportunities to see butterflies, hare and deer.
+As well as the cliff-top coastal path, RSPB Bempton Cliffs also offers a nature trail and grandstand trail, which pass through grassland and offer opportunities to see butterflies, hares and deer.
 There are useful informational signs along each path, as well as at each viewpoint which have information about native species and landscapes.
 There is also a treasure trail which can be picked up from the visitor centre, which is fun for little ones.

 Those who like a longer hike should consider extending their walk either north or south.
 At either end of the reserve are wooden gates.
 You’re allowed to pass through both ends and can follow the coastal path further, although these stretches are not fenced or maintained by the RSPB.
 On busy days, you can often escape the crowds by going a little further and we’ve been told the northern end is a great place to see seabirds closer up too.

 To the north of the reserve, you can follow the path from Bempton Cliffs all the way to Filey Bay, passing Mosey Downgate, Bartlett Nab, and Jubilee Corner, along Speeton Sands, Reighton Sands, Humanby Sands, and Muston Sands.
-The 14 mile (23km) out-and-back track is moderately tricky and takes around 2.5 hours each way (5 hours total).
+The 14-mile (23km) out-and-back track is moderately tricky and takes around 2.5 hours each way (5 hours total).
 It’s important to keep an eye on the tide times too, as part of the path crosses along a beach.

-To the south of Bempton reserve, you can follow the 8.9 mile (14.3km) stretch between Flamborough Head and RSPB Bempton Cliffs.
+To the south of Bempton Reserve, you can follow the 8.9 mile (14.3km) stretch between Flamborough Head and RSPB Bempton Cliffs.
 The route is considered moderate and follows the chalk cliffs the whole way.
 It takes about 2 hours one way (4 hours total).

-It’s wise to consider if you have time to complete the whole round trip walk before setting off on a hike.
+It’s wise to consider if you have time to complete the whole round-trip walk before setting off on a hike.
 Alternatively, it’s possible to park a car at either end of your walk (if you have two cars and are travelling with others), so you can drive off after completing the route one way.

 There is also a nice circular route you can follow from Bempton village to the reserve and back.
 The 4.1 mile (6.6km) circuit takes about 1 hour and 30 minutes of walking, but longer if you like to stop off along the coastal stretch.